 The GBP provides OPEB for retired employees of the State of Texas and certain institutions of higher education and other agencies as specified in Chapter 1551 of the Texas Insurance Code.
-For purposes of this report, the term employer is used when referring to the cost-sharing employers collectively.
+For purposes of this report, the participating employers are referred to collectively as the Employer.